What’s the Difference Between a Burr Grinder and Blade Grinder?

 Why should you even care about a grinder in the first place?

 I will go to the pros for this one.
 As the authors of The Blue Bottle Craft of Coffee write, “Any barista will tell you that the single most important piece of gear in the espresso-making chain is the grinder.
 So buy your grinder first.”

 Well there you go.
 Short and simple.

-It's true, we're focused on the end product — the cup of coffee — and therefore we often think the beans are the most important part.
-But without the grinder, those beans won't get you anywhere.
+It’s true that we’re focused on the end product — the cup of coffee — and therefore we often think the beans are the most important part.
+But without the grinder, those beans won’t get you anywhere.
 And poorly ground beans will affect the taste of your coffee.